Samsung/cordova-sectv-tizen/README.md

 1. Create a Tizen project with Tizen IDE and copy the `www` directory's content to the Tizen project.
 2. Copy the built `cordova-js/pkg/cordova.sectv-tizen.js` or `www/cordova.js` to your tizen project directory's root with name `cordova.js`.
 3. Build and emulate the tizen project.
-* We recommand to use the [grunt-cordova-sectv](http://github.com/Samsung/grunt-cordova-sectv) task for creating the tizen project.
+* We recommand to use the [grunt-cordova-sectv](http://github.com/Samsung/grunt-cordova-sectv) task for these process.

 # Known Issues
 Not yet